fboehm/qtl2pleio/README.md

 to explore `qtl2pleio` within a live [Rstudio](https://www.rstudio.com/) session in “the cloud”.

+## Contributor guidelines

+We eagerly welcome contributions to `qtl2pleio`.
+All pull requests will be considered.
+Features requests and bug reports may be filed as Github issues.
+All contributors must abide by the [code of conduct](CONDUCT.md).

 ## Goals

 The goal of `qtl2pleio` is, for a pair of traits that show evidence for